fullstackers/bus.io/README.md

 });

 bus.out(function (message, socket, next) {
-  // will not be called because the message will delivered to the target
-  // as a result of calling deliver!!
+  // will not be called because the message will delivered to the target as a result of calling deliver!!
 });

-// consume()

 bus.out(function (message, socket, next) {
   message.consume();
   // the message will just die here
 });

 ```